 Step 5: Now, substitute the value of y in any of the given equations.
 Let us substitute the value of y in equation (2).

 x + 4 × (11/5) + 2 = 0

 x = -54/5

-Therefore, after solving the given linear equations by substitution method, we get x = -54/5 and y= 11/5.
+Therefore, after solving the given system of equations by substitution method, we get x = -54/5 and y= 11/5.

 Difference Between Elimination and Substitution Method

 Both elimination and substitution methods are the ways to solve linear equations algebraically.
 When the substitution method becomes a little difficult to apply in equations involving large numbers or fractions, we can use the elimination method to ease out our calculations.
 Let us understand the difference between these two methods through the table given below:

 |Substitution Method||Elimination Method|

 |In this, we find the value of any one of the variables and substitute its value in the other equation.||In this method, we multiply or divide either one or both the equations by a number to make the coefficient of either x-variable or y-variable the same in both the equations.
 Then, we add or subtract the equations to eliminate the variable whose coefficient is the same.
 In this way, we find the value of one variable which can be substituted in any one of the equations to find the other variable too.|